Bananattack/gbc_rpg/readme.md

 ------------------
 * Python 2.7
 * PIL
 * RGBDS (Windows version included).
-For other platforms [this assembler](https://github.com/bentley/rgbds) might be able to build it.
+For other platforms, use build [from source](https://github.com/bentley/rgbds).
+* Pucrunch (Windows version included).
+For other platforms, build [from source](http://www.cs.tut.fi/~albert/Dev/pucrunch/#Progs) -- it's pretty simple.

 How to Build
 ------------
+On Windows, run `build.bat`.
+On other platforms, running `python2.7 build.py --pucrunch-bin=PATH --rgbds-bin=PATH` will do the trick.

-On Windows, run `build.bat` When it successfully compiles, you should have a `hello.gb` file to run and play with.
+When it successfully compiles, you should have a `hello.gb` file to run and play with.
 Enjoy!

 Hardware Compatibility
 ----------------------